xvyeh/Verbal-Memory-Game/README.md

 A full-stack verbal memory game inspired by [HumanBenchmark.com](https://humanbenchmark.com/tests/verbal-memory) - test how many words you can remember before making a mistake!

-Link to the current website is: (https://word-memorise.vercel.app/)
+Link to the current website is: [Word Memorise](https://word-memorise.vercel.app/)

 ## ✨ Features